TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< /column >}}

 {{< column >}}
-**Every trade made on ParaSwap is settled on the Ethereum network and incur a gas cost paid to the miners** to verify and broadcast the transaction.
+**Every trade made on ParaSwap is settled on the Ethereum network and incurs a gas cost paid to the miners** to verify and broadcast the transaction.
 The gas price (chosen by the person submitting the transaction) influences the time required for the transaction to be validated.

 **If the gas price is too low, a transaction might never be incorporated into a block.**